Canada Budget 2025 Week: A Battle of Narratives

 Poilievre’s Missed Opportunity

-But by November 4, this narrative collapsed as defection talk dominated.
+Poilievre started strong, framing Liberals as reckless spenders who are out of touch.
+However, by November 4, this narrative collapsed as defection talk dominated.
 Even deficit discourse, a potential CPC goldmine, barely cracked 500 mentions—lost in the noise.

-Key takeaway: CPC generated volume, but the wrong kind.
+Key takeaway: The CPC generated volume, but the wrong kind.
 Defection chatter outpaced Poilievre’s attacks by 70% at peak, leaving fiscal fears untapped.

 Carney’s Measured Victory